TDEE & Macro Calculator

 01What does TDEE stand for?

-Total Daily Energy Expenditure — the calories you burn in a day from your basal metabolic rate, daily movement, planned exercise, and the thermic effect of food, summed together.
+Total Daily Energy Expenditure, the calories you burn in a day from your basal metabolic rate, daily movement, planned exercise, and the thermic effect of food, summed together.

 02How accurate is the Mifflin-St Jeor formula?

 Within roughly 10% for most adults.
 It's the most accurate widely-used BMR equation, replacing the older Harris-Benedict formula.
+See the original 1990 paper by Mifflin and St Jeor.

 03What macro ratios does the tool use?